-Compliance, regulation and complexity
+Compliance, Regulation, and Complexity

-ICD-9 to ICD-10 and beyond
+ICD-9 to ICD-10 and Beyond

 Add to that, the proposed implementation of ICD-10 from October 1, 2014, which many believe, would be the most substantial and complex change to ever happen in the history of medical billing.
 According to the AAPC (American Academy of Professional Coders), this massive overhaul of the national coding system, going from roughly 17,000 codes to about 140,000, will be the most significant change to healthcare in decades.?
 That’s a whopping 10x increase in medical billing complexity.

 As per a recent report by Healthcare Business & Technology, USA collectively incurs loss of approximately $125 billion each year due to improper billing and coding.
-As per the report, as many as 80% medical bills contain errors.
+As per the report, as many as 80% of medical bills contain errors.
 Individual practices miss 3% to 5% of their net revenue due to incorrect medical billing and coding.

-Outsourcing of medical billing
+Outsourcing of Medical Billing

 To overcome these challenges, healthcare providers consider outsourcing their medical billing and coding to specialist companies.

 FTE based pricing is the grandfather of all pricing models.
-The full time equivalent or FTE based pricing model is still very much prevalent in business process outsourcing services.
-Most of the business’ value proposition was built on specialist manpower replacement, meaning pricing on the basis of Full time equivalent or FTE pricing.
+The full-time equivalent, or FTE based pricing model, is still very much prevalent in business process outsourcing services.
+Most of the business’ value proposition was built on specialist manpower replacement, meaning pricing on the basis of full-time equivalent or FTE pricing.
 Also referred as input based pricing model, FTE pricing is simple to understand and easy to implement.

 Transaction based pricing is a model where service providers are able to build a baseline and meaningful prediction.
 It not only improves visibility into consumption pattern but also inspires productivity and efficiency improvement.
 It is one of the most widely accepted pricing models.

-Outcome based pricing model (also called Percentile Based Pricing Model) is more value driven, a sure footed approach in the evolution towards extraordinary outcomes where the client has even more piece of the action and vendor has even higher performance demands to meet.
+Outcome based pricing model (also called Percentile Based Pricing Model) is a more value driven, sure-footed approach in the evolution towards extraordinary outcomes where the client has even more piece of the action and vendor has even higher performance demands to meet.